tygee713/Burger/README.md

-# Express-MySQL-Handlebars-Template
+# Eat-the-Burger
-A template for an express server using a MySQL localhost connection and the handlebars file structure
+A restaurant app that lets users input the names of burgers they'd like to eat and then proceed to eat them.

 ### Overview

 Brief Description of Project

 ### Getting Started